 Similar to doubt, worry can be defined as negative thoughts or feelings which arise in response to either a real problem or an imagined problem.
 It has often been said that worry is negative goal setting.

-If we think of anything that is bothering us at this present moment, it can often be defined as worry because we’re imagining a reality that is causing is to generate negative thoughts or emotions.
+If we think of anything that is bothering us at this present moment, it can often be defined as worry because we’re imagining a reality that’s causing us to generate negative thoughts or emotions.

 What are the costs of doubt and worry?

-For the purpose of this article, I will use doubt and worry together in order to keep them relatively broad.
-If they are not addressed quickly, it can lead to:
+For the purpose of this article, I’ll use doubt and worry together in order to keep them relatively broad.
+If they aren’t addressed quickly, it can lead to: